Assessment of Simulation-based Inference Methods for Stochastic Compartmental Models in Epidemiological Research: Materials and methods

-The novel variant is more potent in the sense that it shows a prolonged infectious period and that immunity from the wild-type variant does not protect against reinfection with the novel variant.
+The novel variant is assumed to have a 35\% longer infectious period, following the original formulation of the two‑variant SEIR model in \cite{ethiopian_data}.
+We adopt this fixed factor to remain consistent with the published model on which our comparison is based.
+Additionally, immunity from the wild-type variant does not protect against reinfection with the novel variant.
 However, an infection with the novel variant type confers immunity against subsequent infections with both the wild-type and the novel variant.
 The dynamics of the compartment sizes are described by initialization, variant entering and transitions between the compartments (\autoref{tab: description_seir2v}).

-The model exhibits non-identifiability issues in the sense that different parameter combinations, lying along certain curves, can generate nearly indistinguishable epidemic trajectories (see Supplementary Information~\ref{subsec: nonident}).
-Therefore, we also consider a reparametrized version of the model with a reduced number of model parameters to be estimated.
-We fix $\kappa^{-1}$ and use the following redefined parameters
+The model exhibits non-identifiability issues in the sense that different parameter combinations, lying along certain curves, can generate nearly indistinguishable epidemic trajectories (see Supplementary Information~\nameref{supp:file1}).
+Therefore, in addition to this model, we also consider a reparametrized version of the model with a reduced number of model parameters to be estimated.
+For this, we fix $\kappa^{-1}=5$, since $\kappa$ seems to participate in the non-identifiable parameter combinations and use the following redefined parameters

 while keeping $t_{\mathrm{var}}$ and $I_{0}$ as well as the observational and noise models unchanged.
 This transformation allows a comparisons of the inference methods CNF and PF in either parameter space without altering the underlying system.